 Foss is practically a ghost town, although there are still some houses that appear to be inhabited.

-In Foss we can see the prison of 1918, which looks like a box, made of steel bars.
-We can also see the ruins of Kobel’s Gas Station.
+In Foss, you can see a prison built in 1918, which looks like a box made of steel bars.
+You can also see the ruins of Kobel’s Gas Station.

-Montoya is a ghost town, here you will see ruins and abandoned buildings.
-You can explore if you like, but be careful!
+Montoya is a ghost town.
+Here, you will see ruins and abandoned buildings.
+It is a great place to explore it if you like, but be careful!
 Some of its attractions are:

 1936 Bridge.
-Approximately 1 kilometer before reaching Montoya it crosses with an old bridge of Route 66 that is from 1936.
+Approximately 1 kilometer before reaching Montoya, it crosses with an old bridge of Route 66 from 1936.

 Cemetery.
 It passes through an ancient cemetery, typical of the American West.